James P. Hoffa: Organizing successes

 The union's successful organizing plan has emphasized the Teamster core industries—particularly those in the global supply chain—and the management of Hoffa and the Teamsters Organizing Department involved the entire union.
 The bulk of the organizing resulted from coordinated, disciplined campaigns in which numerous Teamster local unions and Joint Councils participated.

-Organizing has been a main theme of Hoffa's administration, culminating in 2005, when the Teamsters Union left the AFL–CIO to found the new Change to Win Federation with emphasis on organizing and growth.
+Organizing has been a minor theme of Hoffa's administration, culminating in 2005, when the Teamsters Union left the AFL–CIO to found the new Change to Win Federation with emphasis on organizing and growth.
 The union has achieved an annual increase in organizing gains every year since, with 2008 marking a record-breaking year.
 Hundreds of volunteer member organizers have arranged worker-to-worker contacts between Teamsters and unorganized workers in the same craft.

 In 2009, the Teamsters began a project to recruit and train 1,000 member organizers before the end of 2009 to be ready when the Employee Free Choice Act is passed.

 "There is no better spokesperson for the Teamsters than a Teamster like you," Hoffa said.
 "We are engaged in national campaigns that will test the resources of the union.
 Without a mighty army of Teamster member organizers, we're not going to get it done."

 "We formed our union with the Teamsters so we could have an opportunity to negotiate for fair pay, benefits and equal treatment," said Nicole Miles, a monitor at First Student in Parkville, Missouri and Local 838 member.
 "Coming from a Teamster family, I supported the Teamsters because I wanted to be part of a union that will support me.
 I'm proud of our vote to join the Teamsters."